Menopause & Voice Workshops – MARCH 2026 | OXFORD · York · LIVERPOOL

 Changes in the voice, however, are less visible.

-They tend to develop gradually and are therefore more easily overlooked, even though they can be just as influential in everyday life.
+They tend to develop gradually and are therefore more easily overlooked, even though they can be just as impactful in everyday life.

 You may notice one or more of the following experiences: